|

 I belong.

-It might be Good Friday and we might have worries and concerns.
+It might seem like Good Friday and we might have worries and concerns.
 We might be suffering spiritual, emotional, or physical pain.

 Yes, because of that open curtain, Resurrection Sunday has come!